CarloDCapozella/CarloDCapozella/README.md

 ###

 <p align="left">Recent master's graduate in biomedical engineering with a focus on data science and neuroscience.
 I wrote my thesis on the exploration-exploitation behavioral differences between humans and rats, along with modeling hippocampal place cells.
-I'm seeking to apply my programming and problem-solving skills to enhance patient outcomes and develop emerging biotechnology.
-Additionally, I am gaining more proficiency in my current programming skills and learning more languages to discover new applications and extend the limits of my creativity.</p>
+I'm seeking a role in research or data science to apply my programming and problem-solving skills to enhance patient outcomes and develop emerging biotechnology.</p>

 ###